-Splitting BNP is now a matter of time, said two ministers yesterday four days after its Chairperson Khaleda Zia had been convicted in a graft case.
+A split in BNP is now a matter of time, said two ministers yesterday, four days after BNP Chairperson Khaleda Zia was convicted in a graft case.

-They made the remarks as the party leaders, after the conviction, speculate that the government may try to split BNP and the 20-party led by BNP.
+The ministers made the remarks as BNP leaders, after the conviction, have been speculating that the government might try to split BNP and the 20-party alliance led by BNP.

 Before landing in jail, Khaleda several times focused on unity in her party and the alliance at any cost ahead of the next general elections.

-Meanwhile, the BNP recently amended its charter by dropping its Article 7 that barred a convicted person from staying in a party committee.
+Meanwhile, the BNP recently amended its charter by dropping its Article 7 that barred a convicted person from staying in a committee of the party.

-Khaleda's son Tarique Rahman, who was also convicted in the case and now in London, was made BNP acting chairman in her absence.
+Khaleda's son Tarique Rahman, who was also convicted in the case and now in London, was made BNP's acting chairman in her absence.

-Later, Awami League leaders started criticising BNP for making a “corrupt” person as its chief.
+Later, the Awami League leaders started criticising BNP for making a “corrupt” person as its chief.

-The ministers said such an amendment has given corrupt people a scope to run the party.
+The ministers said such an amendment has given a corrupt individual a scope to run the party.

-Roads, Transport and Bridges Minister Obaidul Quader said, “BNP has annulled its constitution overnight to protect the corrupt and convicted.
+Roads, Transport and Bridges Minister Obaidul Quader said, “BNP has amended its constitution overnight to protect the corrupt and convicted.
 BNP leaders themselves are enough to split the party.
-None needs to conspire to do so.”
+No one needs to conspire to do so.”

-The minister, also AL general secretary, was addressing a programme in Cox's Bazar.
+The minister, also the AL general secretary, was addressing a programme in Cox's Bazar.

-Meanwhile, he claimed Tarique was involved in Wednesday's attack on Bangladesh High Commission office in London.
+Meanwhile, he claimed that Tarique was involved in Wednesday's attack on the Bangladesh High Commission office in London.

-The government took legal steps against those involved in the attack and is trying to bring them back home.
+The government has taken legal steps against those involved in the attack and is trying to bring them back home.

 The government already informed the Interpol of the incident.

-He said BNP leaders started talking against party decision of making Tarique as its acting chairman.
+He said BNP leaders have been talking against the party's decision of making Tarique its acting chairman.

-Qamrul said the government has no intention to split BNP.
+Qamrul also said the government has no intention to split the BNP.

-“Let's see how much time it takes to split BNP.
-It is obvious that conscious leaders can't stay with an absconding accused,” he said.
+“Let's see how much time it takes for BNP to split.
+It is obvious that sensible leaders can't stay with an absconding accused,” he said.